marwanihab/PythonWebCrawler/README.md

 PythonWebCrawler requires [Python]  to run.

-Install the mentioned dependencies and devDependencies then to run just .
+Install the mentioned dependencies then to run just :

 ```sh
 $ cd wikiphilo